-From 23 March to 1 June, the exhibition Cinema Remake – art & film at EYE shows the work of filmmakers and artists who use iconic feature films as a basis with which to create something radically new.
+From 23 March to 1 June 2014, the exhibition Cinema Remake – art & film at EYE showed the work of filmmakers and artists who use iconic feature films as a basis with which to create something radically new.

-Cinema Remake reveals how the phenomenon of the remake has produced exceptional results, both within cinema and on the interface between film and visual art.
+Cinema Remake revealed how the phenomenon of the remake has produced exceptional results, both within cinema and on the interface between film and visual art.

 something radically new

-As a sequel to EYE’s successful opening exhibition, Found Footage: Cinema Exposed, which focused on the use of existing footage by artists and filmmakers, EYE presents the exhibition Cinema Remake – art & film, which opens on 23 March.
 The remake is a familiar and frequent phenomenon in the world of cinema.
 Hollywood in particular often relies on existing films that were either trendsetters or made a lot of money in their day or country of origin.
 Besides popularity and profitability, there are also artistic considerations for remaking existing films and using them as a basis to create something radically new.
-The exhibition Cinema Remake reveals how the phenomenon of the remake has yielded exceptional results, both within cinema and on the interface between film and visual art.
+The exhibition Cinema Remake revealed how the phenomenon of the remake has yielded exceptional results, both within cinema and on the interface between film and visual art.

 art & film

-The auditoria are showing feature films in which the source material is moulded into a completely autonomous film work, which compare very favourably with their originals.
+The auditoria showed feature films in which the source material is moulded into a completely autonomous film work, which compare very favourably with their originals.
 Such as Sergio Leone’s A Fistful of Dollars (1964), with which he effectively launched the genre of the spaghetti western, based on Akira Kurosawa’s Yojimbo (1961).
-Or Rainer Werner Fassbinder, who, with Angst essen Seele auf (1973), successfully dusted off the romantic drama All That Heaven Allows (1955) by his great example Douglas Sirk.

-The theme of the Cinema Concert on 25 May is one of the most remade films of all time: Phantom of the Opera from 1925.
-And the monthly editions of the series Cinema Egzotik with Martin Koolhoven and Ronald Simons also focus on the remake, with a double bill of the western High Noon (1952) and its science fiction remake Outland (1981) on 21 March.
-On 16 May, Koolhoven and Simons present compelling evidence that David Lynch’s Lost Highway (1997) should be regarded as a remake of the crime classic Kiss Me Deadly (1955) by Robert Aldrich.
-The more literal remake is also given a podium, as the evening of 10 May is devoted to one of cinema’s most famous remakes, with a double bill of Scarface (1932 and 1983).
+The theme of the Cinema Concert on 25 May was one of the most remade films of all time: Phantom of the Opera from 1925.
+And the monthly editions of the series Cinema Egzotik with Martin Koolhoven and Ronald Simons also focused on the remake, with a double bill of the western High Noon (1952) and its science fiction remake Outland (1981) on 21 March.
+On 16 May, Koolhoven and Simons presented compelling evidence that David Lynch’s Lost Highway (1997) should be regarded as a remake of the crime classic Kiss Me Deadly (1955) by Robert Aldrich.
+The more literal remake was also given a podium: the evening of 10 May was devoted to one of cinema’s most famous remakes, with a double bill of Scarface (1932 and 1983).